paven/BitcoinHorizon/steps.md

     - [/] Define the state structure for the user's guess (e.g., "up" or "down", and whether a guess is currently active)
       - [X] State structure on componend
-  - [>] Add visual feedback for selected guess
+  - [x] Add visual feedback for guess selection
-    - [>] Add visual feedback for selected state
+    - [x] Add visual feedback for selected state
-    - [ ] Add visual feedback for not selected state
+    - [x] Add visual feedback for not selected state
+    - [x] Add visual feedback for none selected state

 ---